phoenix-rtos/phoenix-rtos-doc/building/index.md

 ## Launching Phoenix-RTOS

-To start the created image on target architecture please see [phoenix-rtos-doc/quickstart](../quickstart/index.md) guide.
+To start the created image on target architecture please see [Running system on targets](../quickstart/index.md).